anujramteke123/Brainwave_Matrix_Intern_Task2/README.md

 Task Name : Develop a database for any entity you like i.e hospital ,library, school, movie rental, online store.
 This project involves more queries and database design.
 Write some SQL Queries.

-I created a OnlineBookStore Database.In this Database i have created total 7 tables(entity) whiich contain different attributes and different values.
+I created a OnlineBookStore Database.In this Database I have created total 7 tables(entity) whiich contain different attributes and different values.

 TABLES: